 Your pet’s routine preventative care is very important to your pet’s overall health and well being.
 The team at Waukesha Walk-In Veterinary Clinic is dedicated to educating and advising you of the best recommendations for your pet based on age, health, and lifestyle.
-For more information or to schedule a feline preventative care appointment, call us at 262-549-2000.
+For more information or to make a feline preventative care appointment, call us at 262-549-2000.